nishant2253/Minitask2-BlockseBlock/readme.md

 - **Choose Ethereum** for: Public applications, DeFi protocols, NFT marketplaces, decentralized governance
 - **Choose Hyperledger Fabric** for: Internal enterprise processes, supply chain tracking, document verification
 - **Choose R3 Corda** for: Inter-bank transfers, trade finance, insurance claims, regulatory reporting

+## Getting Started

+1. Navigate to the `ComparisonTable` folder to view the detailed comparison matrix
+2. Check the `ShortReport` folder for technical analysis and platform selection recommendations
+3. Review this README for a comprehensive overview of all three blockchain platforms

+## Key Takeaways

+Each blockchain platform serves different purposes based on:

+- **Access Requirements** (Open vs Permissioned)
+- **Performance Needs** (TPS and Latency)
+- **Privacy Considerations** (Public vs Private data)
+- **Regulatory Compliance** (Industry-specific requirements)
+- **Technical Complexity** (Development and maintenance overhead)

+Choose the platform that best aligns with your specific use case requirements and technical constraints.